Ipstenu/varnish-http-purge/readme.txt

 If you want to use WP-CLI, you can set an option in the database.
 This will not take precedence over the define, and exists for people who want to use automation tools: `wp option update vhp_varnish_ip 123.45.67.890`

+= Why are my posts timing out/not showing when I'm using CloudFlare? =

+This is usually related to CloudFlare's APO setup.
+I have an open ticket with CloudFlare trying to debug this, but basically whatever they're doing with APO doesn't 'like' the flush command and times out (or crashes).

 = Why do I get a 503 or 504 error on every post update? =

 Your IP address is incorrect.
 Check the IP of your server and then the setting for your proxy cache IP.
 If they're _not_ the same, that's likely why.